Manually Validate Extracted Data: Extraction Validation

 Flags

-Change if the document should be part of the general training pool or mark a document as unprocessable.
+Change whether the document should be part of the general training pool or mark a document as unprocessable.

 Comments